How does online shopping affect offline price sensitivity?: Introduction

 Our main finding is that consumers become \textit{more} price sensitive in their offline shopping trips after adopting online shopping for three out of four categories.
 The relative increase in offline price elasticity, defined as the ATT relative to the pre-adoption average price elasticity of the treated group is heterogeneous across categories.
 We find a large effect in the dog and cat hygiene categories (where price elasticity increases by 72.7\% and 34.7\%, respectively).
 We also observe a significant but smaller increase in the dog food category (8.4\%) and no effect for cat food.
 The heterogeneity across categories can likely be explained by differences in switching costs to different brands.
 While pet owners face little risk in trying a new lower-priced hygienic mat for their pet, changing the brand of food can be much trickier due to the pets' stronger preferences for shape, smell, and texture in food, particularly for cats \citep{wisc2024}.
-We also provide a series of tests and alternative specifications that establish the robustness of our results and provide additional empirical support for the generalizability of our findings.